ncatlab/nlab-content/pages/0/2/8/3/3820/content.md

   Result: Write down the explicit pre-symplectic current and the corresponding pre-symplectic form on the space of solutions of linearized gravitational wave equations.
 This symplectic form on the reduced space of solutions is shown to coincide with the ADM symplectic structure and with the Komar symplectic structure at null infinity.
 The motivation explicit pre-symplectic current formula appears from the desire to interpolate between the above two formalisms.

-* [[Edward Witten]] _Interacting field theory of open superstrings_ Nuclear Physics B Volume 276, Issue 2, 13 October 1986, Pages 291-324  (1986) ([web](http://dx.doi.org/10.1016/0550-3213%2886%2990298-1))
+* [[Edward Witten]], §5 in: *Interacting field theory of open superstrings*, Nuclear Physics B **276** 2 (1986) 291-324  (1986) &lbrack;<a href="https://doi.org/10.1016/0550-3213(86)90298-1">doi:10.1016/0550-3213(86)90298-1</a>, [inspire:228073](https://inspirehep.net/literature/228073)&rbrack;

   (S)

   Influence: Appears to be self-motivated.
 Witten needed a covariant way to define Poisson brackets from the action of open string field theory.
 Acknowledges parallel, independent work of [Zuckerman](#Zuckerman).

   Result: Witten writes down the pre-symplectic form-current "by inspection" for a scalar field and for a Chern-Simons theory, then he explicitly shows that the current is conserved on the space of solutions, and that its integral over a Cauchy surface is variationally closed.